-In this video we show you exactly how to setup the Yamaha MG10XU USB Audio Mixing Console with a variety of inputs and outputs.
+In this article, we’ll show you exactly how to set up the Yamaha MG10XU USB Audio Mixing Console with a variety of inputs and outputs.
 We also give our opinion/review of this mixer for both live streaming and live events.

 Best Uses For MG10XU